BenAirola1/C-Projects/README.md

-# COEN-12
+# C Projects
-This repository contains all of my C projects from computer engineering 12 at SCU.
+This repository contains a number of projects written in the C coding language.